-Periodic site inspections verifying the integrity of the final cover system will be conducted throughout the 30-year post-closure period (estimated through 2053) on no less than an annual basis.
+Periodic site inspections verifying the integrity and effectiveness of the final cover system will be conducted throughout the 30-year post-closure period (estimated through 2053) on no less than an annual basis.
 When and if items requiring construction and/or maintenance are identified during an inspection, CEC will schedule and conduct repairs promptly while noting the risk associated with the deficiency.
-During site inspections, the inspector will walk the entire closed Ponds 0-8 area and document the problematic items on the "General Site Inspection Sheet" provided in Appendix A.
+During site inspections, the inspector will walk the entire closed Bottom Ash Pond area and document the problematic items on the "General Site Inspection Sheet" provided in Appendix A.

-If maintenance is required, only low ground-pressure tire or track equipment should be utilized to correct the deficiencies on closed portions of Ponds 0-8.
+If maintenance is required, only low ground-pressure tire or track equipment should be utilized to correct the deficiencies on closed portions of the Bottom Ash Pond.
 Larger equipment can be used, but the equipment loading cannot exert more than five pounds per square inch (psi) on the liner material.
-The exterior dike is not being capped, as it will serve as an access road around the site during construction of the final cover system and as access to the Muskegon River if shoreline rehabilitation is required in the future.